SMNIK/Molecular-Orbital-Theory/README.md

 # Code configuration

-All calculations for obtaining energy and coefficients are expressed in two general coding structures [Huckel.py](https://github.com/SMNIK/Molecular-Orbital-Theory/Huckel.py) and [Huckel.py](https://github.com/SMNIK/Molecular-Orbital-Theory/Graphene.py).<br>
+All calculations for obtaining energy and coefficients (Molecule and a and b) are expressed in two general coding structures [Huckel.py](https://github.com/SMNIK/Molecular-Orbital-Theory/Huckel.py) and [graphene.py](https://github.com/SMNIK/Molecular-Orbital-Theory/graphene.py).<br>
-Then, for a general view of the various structural states of carbon, ... and ... are used, which we will examine below.
+Then, for a general view of the various structural states and lattice energy connections of carbon, [Zigzag.py](https://github.com/SMNIK/Molecular-Orbital-Theory/Zigzag.py) and ... are used, which we will examine below.